chloesrcb/chloesrcb/README.md

 ## Hi 👋, I'm Chloe Serre-Combe

-- ✨ I'm a student in a master's degree in Statistic and Data Science at the University of Montpellier.
+- ✨ I'm a PhD student at the University of Montpellier.
-- 📫 How to reach me: chloe.serre-combe@etu.umontpellier.fr
+- 📫 How to reach me: chloe.serre-combe@umontpellier.fr
 - You can find me on :
 <div style="left: 1000px;">
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;